nim-lang/Nim/doc/nimc.rst

 ``ssl``              Enables OpenSSL support for the sockets module.
 ``memProfiler``      Enables memory profiling for the native GC.
 ``uClibc``           Use uClibc instead of libc.
-(Relevant for Unix-like OSes)
+(Relevant for Unix-like OSes) ``checkAbi``         When using types from C headers, add checks that compare
+                     what's in the Nim file with what's in the C header (requires a C compiler with _Static_assert support, like any C11 compiler)
 ==================   =========================================================